leodium/leodium-ReLive-NoMansSky-Expeditions-Offline/Expedition 01 Redux - The Pioneers/ReadMe.txt

 Expedition 01 Redux - The Pionners
 ==================================

+This file is approved by Polo & Nada.
+It is playable & 100% functional

-This file is approved by Polo & Nada [#NexusEntreprise™ owned by 16/16/16 & (⁠⊙⁠_⁠◎⁠) ]
+[#NexusEntreprise™ owned by 16/16/16 & (⁠⊙⁠_⁠◎⁠) ]